In general, auto insurance companies tend to offer lower car insurance rates once an insured driver turns 25.

 - Liability car insurance: $50,000 limit to cover bodily injury you cause to others in an accident, up to $100,000 per accident, with $50,000 to pay for damage you cause to another car or property.

 - Full coverage: Liability with a $100,000 limit to cover bodily injury you cause to others in an accident, up to $300,000 per accident, with $100,000 to pay for damage you cause to another car or property, plus comprehensive and collision insurance, with a $500 deductible.

 CarInsurance.com commissioned Quadrant Information Services to run auto insurance rates for a 2017 Honda Accord LX for 10 ZIP codes in each state using six large carriers — Allstate, Farmers, GEICO, Nationwide, Progressive and State Farm.
 (In cases where one of the insurers doesn’t return a rate, another major carrier in that state is substituted.)

-Why the drop of rates at 25?
-It’s not arbitrary; car insurance providers know that statistically young drivers are shown in reports by organizations such as the Insurance Institute of Highway Safety (IIHS), National Highway Traffic Safety Administration (NHTSA) and Center for Disease Control and Prevention (CDC) to be more prone to accidents due to immaturity and inexperience at operating a vehicle.
+Why the drop in rates at 25?
+It’s not arbitrary; car insurance providers know that statistically, young drivers are shown in reports by organizations such as the Insurance Institute of Highway Safety (IIHS), National Highway Traffic Safety Administration (NHTSA) and Center for Disease Control and Prevention (CDC) to be more prone to accidents due to immaturity and inexperience at operating a vehicle.